alext-sap/lx-collabo/docs/template/0_about.md

 # About This Guide

+* *Stress the importance of following the guidelines consistently in consideration of the impact on machine translation training.*

 # Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

 ## What you will learn: